 The League of Corporate Foundations (LCF) is a network of over 80 of the largest operating and grant-making corporate foundations and corporations in the Philippines.
 The League has continued to be at the forefront of promoting and enhancing Corporate Social Responsibility (CSR) practice among its members and the larger business community since its formation in 1991.

 The LCF was officially registered with the Philippine Securities and Exchange Commission (SEC) on August 26, 1996.
-The year 2016 will be the League’s 20th year in leading the business sectors expanding interest in corporate philanthropy, CSR, and commitment to nation building.
-Among the significant events in the two-decade social development work of LCF are as follows:
+In 2016, the LCF celebrated its 20th year as a network in leading the business sectors expanding interest in corporate philanthropy, CSR, and commitment to nation building.
+In the two-decade, social development work of LCF among the significant events were as follows:

 - In 1997, LCF was one of the six (6) of the largest networks of NGOs in the Philippines that organized the Philippine Council for NGO Certification (PCNC).
 The PCNC is a private, voluntary, non-stock, non-profit corporation whose main function is to certify non-profit organizations that meet established minimum criteria for financial management and accountability in the service to underprivileged Filipinos.